simonspa/topmassextractor/README.md

   * `pdf`: If flag `root` is set, in addition store all canvases to PDF files into the output directory.
 This is only active for the nominal extraction, not for systematics.
   * `pdfall`: If flag `root` is set, in addition store all canvases for all systematic variations processed to PDF files into the output directory.
 This is very slow.
   * `lastbin`: Do only extract from the last bin (most sensitive to the top quark mass) of the histogram instead of the full distribution.
   * `pred | nopred`: Enable disable inclusion of theory prediction uncertainties in the MC statistical error for all extractions.
 The theory prediction uncertainties taken into account are Q^2 scale and Matching, the errors are calculated by taking the sample difference to nominal and added in quadrature to the statistical error.
-Default is `pred`.
+Default is `nopred`.

 The following flags only apply for the `yield` mode: